Home Health & WellnessVitality Over 60: 8 Ideas on How to Maintain a Healthy, Active Lifestyle in Your Golden Years

 5. Manage Stress Effectively

-Chronic stress can have a detrimental impact on both mental and physical health, so it’s important to manage stress as you age.
-Incorporating relaxation techniques like meditation, deep breathing exercises, or mindfulness can help reduce stress levels and promote relaxation.
+Over time, chronic stress can both damage the mind and harm the body, so it’s key to find ways to manage stress as you get older.
+Some forms of guided imagery, meditation, deep breathing exercises, mindfulness and other relaxation practices may help reduce stress and promote relaxation.

 6. Stay Mentally Active

-Keeping your brain active and sharp is just as important as staying physically active.
-To maintain cognitive health, challenge your brain regularly by trying new activities that require mental effort.
-Engage in hobbies like painting, learning a new language, or taking up a musical instrument.
+Exercising your brain and wits is as important for you as is exercising physically.
+Exercise your mind regularly to help avoid cognitive decline by doing new things that require mental effort.
+Pick up hobbies such as painting, learning a new language or playing a musical instrument.

-Reading books, solving puzzles, or playing memory-enhancing games like Sudoku or chess can also help improve memory and cognitive function.
-Studies show that keeping your mind active can help reduce the risk of mental decline and cognitive diseases like Alzheimer’s.
+You can also try reading books or doing puzzles, or play games like Sudoku or chess to help exercise the memory and cognitive function.
+Research has shown that keeping the mind active can also help to reduce the risk of mental decline and cognitive diseases such as Alzheimer’s.

 7. Maintain Regular Health Checkups

-Don’t forget to maintain a relationship with your healthcare provider, ask questions, and seek advice on managing your health and wellness.
-Staying proactive about your health will empower you to live a long, healthy life.
+And remember to continue a conversation with your own health care provider, ask questions, and get advice on managing your health and wellness.
+Being proactive about your health is an investment in the quality of lasting life you deserve to lead.

 8. Embrace a Positive Mindset